How Abuse Impacts Victims

 • Anxiety or panic attacks

-• Depression, sadness, or feelings of hopelessness
+• Depression, sadness, or hopelessness

 • Feeling overwhelmed or indecisive